HusseinBakri/Anat-Network-Discoverer-and-Port-Scanner/README.md

 # Packaging
 You need the pyinstaller.
-You can install it via pip or pip3 or via apt package manager vel cetera
+You can install it via pip or pip3 or via apt package manager.
 ```
 pip install pyinstaller
 ```

-A program called pyinstaller is installed in the Python directory.
+A program called ***pyinstaller*** is installed in the Python directory.
 On Windows it would be an executable: pyinstaller.exe

 ## How to package as executable from Windows
-To package the file as an .exe for Windows, move your python file(s) to a folder and run pyinstaller - the --onefile is needed especially when you have many python files.:
+To package the file as a .exe for MS Windows, move your python file(s) to a folder and run pyinstaller as follows - NB: the --onefile is needed especially when you have many python files:

 ```
 pyinstaller PortScanner.py --onefile